Phil Gray (artist): Early life and education

 Gray was born in Vancouver in 1983.

-In 1999, he began carving with Salish artist, Gerry Sheena.
+In 1999, he began carving with Lower Nicola First Nations artist, Gerry Sheena.
 He also had the opportunity to study Advanced Design under acclaimed Haida artist, Robert Davidson (artist).
 He works primarily in cedar, alder and boxwood.
 He creates masks, panels, poles, sculptures and drums.
 He belongs to the Killerwhale (Gispwudwada) Clan and the majority of his works are created in his traditional Tsimshian style.

 Artistic work

 Gray's work includes carving totem poles, painting bentwood boxes, and making cedar masks.
 In September 2003, he had three of his pieces donated to the Burke Museum in Seattle, Washington.
 In 2005, he was featured in the Changing Hands: Art Without Reservation 2 exhibit at the Museum of Arts and Design in New York.
 In the winter of 2007, he completed a large commission of sculptural works for Sonora Resort on Sonora Island, BC.
 Also in 2007, he completed the Northwest Coast Jewellery Arts Program at the Native Education College in Vancouver, under Kwakwaka’wakw and Haida artist, Dan Wallace.

 His painted drum entitled Eclipse, completed in 2007, is on display at the Canadian Museum of History.